handsontable/hyperformula/README.md

 Implementing a plugin means implementing a class deriving from `FunctionPlugin` class.

 This class needs to:
-* have `implementedFunctions` mapping, which provides translations and describe which functions from class are computing our new custom procedures.
+* have `implementedFunctions` mapping, which provides translations to all the supported languages and describes which functions from class are computing our new custom procedures.
 * implement functions which are actually computing values of procedures.
-These functions need to follow signature `public ourCustomFunctionName(ast: ProcedureAst, formulaAddress: SimpleCellAddress)`, where `ast` is AST of the procedure call and `formulaAddress` is absolute cell address of formula in which we are computing value.
+These functions need to follow signature `public ourCustomFunctionName(ast: ProcedureAst, formulaAddress: SimpleCellAddress)`, where `ast` is the AST of the procedure call and `formulaAddress` is absolute cell address of formula in which we are computing the value.

-As an example, let's assume we want to write a plugin which implements square function (`SQUARE(x)`).
+As an example, let's assume we want to write a plugin which implements square function `SQUARE(x)`.

 The template of such plugin looks like this:
 ```js